Reference: Postulate Mechanics

 KNOWABLE

-The knowable universe is the outcome of postulates.
+The knowable universe is the outcome of knowable postulates.
 It consists of all that can be sensed and perceived.
-The spiritual elements are sensed and perceived as thought.
-The physical elements are sensed and perceived as matter and radiation.
-As knowable, both spiritual and physical elements are integrated into a single Universe.
+The physical universe is sensed and perceived to be made up of matter and radiation.
+The spiritual universe is sensed and perceived to be made up of thought.
 This knowable Universe is differentiated only from the Unknowable.
-[Universe]
+[Introduction]

 KNOWLEDGE